 A growing number of companies have some form of ethical policy on investments.
 But often these only exclude the most extreme players in a sector, for example those making cluster munitions or over 50% of profits from coal mining.
 We were looking for something a bit more robust, which crosses lots of sectors.
-Only one company in our pet insurance guide had this: The Co-op.
-We have included their ethical investment policy in the home insurance guide.
+At the time of writing this guide, only one company in our pet insurance guide had this: The Co-op.
+However, as of 2020, Co-op Insurance was being underwritten by Allianz.

-Best: Direct Line, Liverpool Victoria, The Co-operative Group, Equine & Livestock Insurance, Zenith
+Best: Direct Line, Liverpool Victoria, Equine & Livestock Insurance, Zenith

 Worst: Allianz, Hanover Re, Markerstudy, NFU Mutual, Red Sands, RSA